-MTC RESIDENCE CLASSIFICATION PROCEDURES
+MONTGOMERY COMMUNITY COLLEGE RESIDENCE CLASSIFICATION PROCEDURES

-The following procedures are used by Montgomery Technical College to classify students by residence for tuition purposes and to hear appeals from initial classification at the campus level.
+The following procedures are used by Montgomery Community College to classify students by residence for tuition purposes and to hear appeals from initial classification at the campus level.

-The Montgomery Technical College APPLICATION FOR ADMIS-SION requests the date of birth, county and state of legal residence, and a statement as to the length the applicant has maintained his/her domicile/legal residence in NC.

-- 2. When necessary, the applicant will be requested to complete the North Carolina Public Higher Education RESIDENCE-AND-TUITION STATUS APPLICATION. - The Director of Student Services is responsible for reviewing and determining residence status for initial applications and re-classifications for current students. - 4.
+- 1. The Montgomery Community College APPLICATION FOR ADMISSION requests the date of birth, county and state of legal residence, and a statement as to the length the applicant has maintained his/her domicile/legal residence in NC. - 2.
+When necessary, the applicant will be requested to complete the North Carolina Public Higher Education RESIDENCE-AND-TUITION STATUS APPLICATION. - 3.
+The Director of Student Services is responsible for reviewing and determining residence status for initial applications and re-classifications for current students. - 4.
 When necessary and for the purpose of assisting the Director, a Student Services Residence Classification Committee consisting of the Director, The Registrar, and Admission Counselor is convened by the Director to determine the status of an initial application or reclassification of a current student for tuition purposes.
 When convened, each member has one vote.
-Meetings are held on the last work day prior to the up-coming pre-registration period as set forth in the college academic calendar. - 5.
-Appeals concerning initial classification or re-classification must be made to the Admissions Committee at Montgomery Technical College within 10 calendar days after receiving written notice concerning residence classification.

-NOTE: If the applicant does not claim to be a legal resident on the APPLICATION FOR ADMISSION, no written notice concerning residence classification is necessary.

-- 6. The Admissions Committee at MTC shall render a decision within 3 school days after receiving the applicant's (petitioner) appeal. - 7.
+Meetings are held on the last workday of each quarter. - 5.
+Appeals concerning initial classification or re-classification must be made to the Admissions Committee at Montgomery Community College within 10 calendar days after receiving written notice concerning residence classification. - NOTE: If the applicant does not claim to be a legal resident on the APPLICATION FOR ADMISSION, no written notice concerning residence classification is necessary. - 6.
+The Admissions Committee at Montgomery Community College shall render a decision within 3 school days after receiving the applicant's (petitioner's) appeal. - 7.
 Appeals beyond the institutional level must be made in accordance with policies and procedures of the State Residence Committee.